borysrybak/real-time-face-analytics/README.md

 ## Prerequisites

-To successfully run the application and use it, we need to prepare some important things - if we do not do this, it may turn out that the application will not work properly.
+To successfully run the application and use it, we need to prepare some remarkable things - if we do not do this, it may turn out that the app will not work correctly.

 Be sure that you have these... :joy: